 First Time Users

-- You will need the following VA-specific information in order to self-enroll.
+- To Self-enroll you need the following VA facility-specific information.
 Contact your training coordinator for this information.

 - VA Location code